Greg Chappell: Australian selector 1984–88

 Shortly after Chappell retired from cricket he was appointed selector for the Australian team and also became a member of the Australian Cricket Board.
-This was a time of rebuilding for the national side, with many players lost through retirement and the South African rebel tours.
+This was a time of rebuilding for the national team, with many players lost through retirement and the South African rebel tours.
 He resigned from both positions in mid-1988, before the Australian team revived but by which time many key players in that revival had been selected, including David Boon, Geoff Marsh, Merv Hughes and Steve Waugh.

-The decisions made by the panel when Chappell was a selector included encouraging Kim Hughes to resign, not selecting Hughes for the 1985 Ashes, trying Wayne Phillips, Greg Dyer and Tim Zoehrer as wicket-keepers, and fast-tracking Craig McDermott and Ian Healy into the national side.
+The decisions made by the panel when Chappell was a selector included encouraging Kim Hughes to resign, not selecting Hughes for the 1985 Ashes, trying Wayne Phillips, Greg Dyer and Tim Zoehrer as wicket-keepers, and fast-tracking Craig McDermott and Ian Healy into the national team.

 Australian selector 2010–11

-Chappell was made a selector of the Australian national side on 29 October 2010, replacing Merv Hughes.
+Chappell was made a selector of the Australian national team on 29 October 2010, replacing Merv Hughes.
 The "Argus Review" led to Chappell, along with selector Andrew Hilditch and coach Tim Nielsen, being sacked in August 2011.
 It emerged at the time that Chappell was banned from the Australian dressing room at the request of the players.